 Royal College of Chiropractors PhD Studentship Grants

-Applications were invited from UK Higher Education Institutions in the following research areas:
+Applications were invited from UK Higher Education Institutions for one studentship, commencing during the 2016/17 academic year, and were considered in the following research areas:

 - Economic evaluation of chiropractic service provision in the UK